dhanishetty/Bicep/Bicep Pipelines.md

 * The application ID is a globally unique ID (GUID).
 * For pipelines, the credential is usually a strong password called a `key`.
 Alternatively, you can use a `certificate` as a credential.

+---

+### Managed identities

+* In contrast to the other types of service principals, a managed identity doesn't require that you know or maintain its credentials.
+* **A managed identity is associated with an Azure resource.**
+* Azure manages the credentials automatically.
+* They're a great way for Azure resources to authenticate themselves for situations like automating your Azure management, connecting to databases, and reading secret data from Azure Key Vault.

+* When you work with pipelines, you usually can't use managed identities.
+* This is because managed identities require that you own and manage the Azure resources that run your deployments.
+* When you work with Azure Pipelines, you usually rely on shared infrastructure provided by Microsoft.

+---
+There are some situations where pipelines can use managed identities.
+In Azure Pipelines, you can create a self-hosted agent to run your pipeline's scripts and code by using on your own Azure-based virtual machine.
+Because you own the virtual machine, you can assign it a managed identity and use it from your pipeline.

+However, most of the time your pipelines run by using a hosted agent, which is a server that Microsoft manages.
+Hosted agents aren't currently compatible with managed identities.
+---